© Crown copyright 2021

 If you have other income, for example from employment or savings, you’ll have to pay tax in the normal way.

-You can’t claim expenses or capital allowances if you use qualifying care relief.
+You cannot claim expenses or capital allowances if you use qualifying care relief.
 For more information on capital allowances, see Helpsheet 252 Capital allowances and balancing charges.

 If your fees, salaries, reward payments and allowances are more than your qualifying amount, you have 2 ways to work out your tax: